 The decluttering process can be made much easier by sorting items into piles.

-Alternatively, if you’d like to find out more about how your unwanted items could make you some extra cash, then check out our article, How to make money from your clutter.
+Alternatively, if you’d like to find out more about how your unwanted items could make you some extra cash, check out our article; How to make money from your clutter.

-- A final pile for those things that you know that you absolutely want to keep.
-This pile should contain items that you without a doubt want to keep.
+- A final pile for those things you know that you absolutely want to keep.

-Similarly, by placing items in a rubbish pile (because they will be of no use to anyone else) can help to remind you that these items have run their course, and that it’s okay to recycle them or throw them away.
+Similarly, placing items in a rubbish pile (because they’ll be of no use to anyone else) can help remind you that these items have run their course, and that it’s okay to recycle or throw them away.

 4. Get creative with your storage space

 This is your opportunity to think creatively about your storage space – which can be a lot of fun!
-For example, if you’re organising your kitchen cupboards, then consider inserting a piece of tension curtain rod to hang cleaning sprays or food packets from.
-You could also try vacuum bagging clothes that you won’t reach for this season, and storing them somewhere out the way, to make more room in your wardrobe for clothes that you know will get plenty of wear over the summer.
+For example, if you’re organising your kitchen cupboards, consider inserting a piece of tension curtain rod to hang cleaning sprays or food packets.

 YouTube is a great place to look for decluttering and organising inspiration.
 I’ve selected a few of my favourite videos below…